deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 - [Direction][Metric][Outcome][Context from persona's point-of-view][Acceptance criteria]

 ## Product Outcome
 <!--

-If a Problem Outcome that explains "What's in it for the Cutomer?" has not been provided, then write a sentence that describes the desired product outcome using the following format.
+If a Problem Outcome that explains "What's in it for the Customer?" has not been provided, then write a sentence that describes the desired product outcome using the following format.

 Here's an example output:

-- Increase the speed to find patients, when I know the inclusion and exclusion criteria.
+- Increase the speed of finding patients when I know the inclusion and exclusion criteria.
-- [direction:increase][metric:the speed][outcome:to find patients][context:, when I know][acceptance criteria:inclusion and exclusion criteria]
+- [direction:increase][metric:the speed][outcome:of finding patients][context:, when I know][acceptance criteria:inclusion and exclusion criteria]

 Otherwise, provide the Problem Outcome previously provided.
 !-->
 - [Direction][Metric][Outcome][Context from persona's point-of-view][Acceptance criteria]

 ## The Problem Statement
 <!-- Frame the problem from the persona's point-of-view using the following template
+    but DO NOT RENDER THE PROBLEM PROBLEM STATEMENT COMPONENTS in the response.
-    but do not render this on screen, instead use the Problem Statement  Components Worksheet to fill out and render the Problem Statement  Narrative.
+    Instead, use the Problem Statement  Components Worksheet to fill out and render the Problem Statement  Narrative.

 ### Problem Statement Components Worksheet